openaustralia/morph/README.md

 #### Production provisioning and deployment

-To deploy Morph to production, normally you'll just want to deploy using Capistrano:
+To deploy morph.io to production, normally you'll just want to deploy using Capistrano:

     cap production deploy